 A question that’s often asked is – What is Vanillin and/or Ethyl Vanillin?
 Vanillin is one of the components that contribute to the distinct aroma of vanilla.
-Because the demand for vanilla flavoring has always outweighed the possible supply, much of the Vanillin is synthetically produced.
+Since the demand for vanilla flavoring has always outweighed the possible supply, much of the Vanillin is synthetically produced.

 If you plan to dye your products, this will not be noticeable.
 However, if you are not using dye, you will notice the impact over time.
 The darker color could show up after only a week of your candles or soap curing.
 It could take much longer for the end-product to darken.
 It depends on the chemistry of the specific products you are using.